lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 <!-- not sure about this paragraph.
 AI overlords suggest to remove -->
 This hitch-hiker's guide is meant to be a friendly general introduction to this thesis.
-I attempted to make it palpable for all scientific audience, not just (plant)biologists.
+I attempted to make it palpable for all scientific audiences, not just (plant)biologists.
-Individual chapters have in-depth stand-alone introductions relevant for the scientific work of those chapters.
+Individual chapters have in-depth stand-alone introductions relevant to the scientific work of those chapters.
-So here, I mean to give a broader context on symbiosis research, on the amazing _Azolla_, and relevant genomics methodologies.
+So here, I mean to give a broader context on symbiosis research, the amazing _Azolla_, and relevant genomics methodologies.
-There will be a bit of humour and opinion and informal writing.
+There will be a bit of humour, opinion, and informal writing.

 ## A system perspective

 When imagining an ecosystem, one typically thinks of a forest with trees, animals, and insects.
+Perhaps some fish swim in a stream.
-Perhaps also a stream and some fish; idyllically thriving as a balanced part of a larger whole.
+All are idyllically thriving as a balanced part of a larger whole.
 The concept emphasises the abundance and complexity of interaction within the larger system, rather than the individualistic existence of the loose parts.
 Yet, when an average person imagines a biological experiment, they think of lab coats, petri dishes, and perhaps microscopes.
 They are not wrong; science has thrived under reductionism.